-PSOs with information on the MVAC servicing for their fleets (e.g., for transit fleets) may use these data to report their HFC emissions directly using the Climate Registry's "Simplified Mass Balance Approach."
+Organizations with information on the MVAC servicing for their fleets (e.g., for transit fleets) may use these data to report their HFC emissions directly using the Climate Registry's "Simplified Mass Balance Approach."
 This method requires information on the quantities of each refrigerant used and recovered from MVAC equipment reported directly.

-PSOs without access to detailed mobile refrigerant information may estimate and report their refrigerant use at 390 kg of HFC-134a per each vehicle with air conditioning.
+Organizations without access to detailed mobile refrigerant information may estimate and report their annual refrigerant use at 390 kg CO2e per each vehicle with air conditioning.
+This value provides a conservative estimate of emissions resulting from HFC-134a use.

-5. BUSINESS TRAVEL
+5. Business Travel